Meet the celebrities taking part

 Please find below a definitive guide to all the celebrities running this year’s 2026 TCS London Marathon.

-• Cynthia Erivo – Award-winning actor and star of Wicked, Cynthia is taking on the London Marathon again after completing the 2022 event in an impressive 3:35:36, a performance in which she took more than 20 minutes off her previous marathon best.
+• Cynthia Erivo – Award-winning actor and star of Wicked, Cynthia is taking on the London Marathon again after completing the 2022 event in an impressive 3:35:36.
+She is running for both The Kings Trust and Shameless Fund.

 • Tony Adams – Former Arsenal and England captain and Chair of The Forward Trust, Tony is taking on his first London Marathon in support of the charity, joining #TeamForward to raise vital funds for recovery and rehabilitation services that help people break cycles of addiction and disadvantage, following his own battle.